-Icon Mode Description Automatic thresholding Individual Wells: Clusters are generated for each selected well separately.
+lcon Mode Description Automatic thresholding Individual Wells: Clusters are generated for each selected well separately.
 Combined Wells: Droplets from all selected wells are combined, and clusters are generated on that combined set.
 Positive Control Wells: Thresholds are generated for each channel based on any positive controls currently selected, and applies those thresholds to all currently selected wells.
 Note: If you change the thresholds manually, you can click Reset to return to the automatic thresholds.
 Threshold, single well For a single well or multiple wells, the user can manually input thresholding values in the 1D amplitude plot.
-You can click anywhere in the plot to apply threshold lines to the data Threshold, multiple wells To adjust the threshold values Drag the lines horizontally in the plot area Enter a new threshold value in the boxes at the end of each threshold line ■ Click the up and down arrows to incrementally adjust the numbers SD Threshold, single well SD For a single well or multiple wells, QX Manager Software automatically calculates and populates thresholding values with SD; ; Threshold, multiple standard deviations (SD). ::: wells SD Important: SD thresholds are not recommended for RMD, since these clusters are not typically located at right angles to each other.
+You can click anywhere in the plot to apply threshold lines to the data Threshold, multiple wells Important: Thresholding options are disabled if an APF was used in the run, and was configured to disallow manual data file analysis.
+To adjust the threshold values ■ Drag the lines horizontally in the plot area Enter a new threshold value in the boxes at the end of each threshold line ■ Click the up and down arrows to incrementally adjust the numbers SD SD: Threshold, single well SD Threshold, multiple For a single well or multiple wells, QX Manager Software automatically calculates and populates thresholding values with standard deviations (SD). wells SD Important: SD thresholds are not recommended for RMD, since these clusters are not typically located at right angles to each other.
 Note: The SD thresholds are set at a limit that is less than the mean number of positive targets, and more than the mean number of negative targets.
+Starting from where the user clicks in the plot, SD locates the threshold between the positive and negative clusters such that the classification error is minimized. [.A.]
+Show histogram Hides or displays histogram plots for 1D amplitude lcon Mode Description Automatic thresholding Individual Wells: Clusters are generated for each selected well separately.
+Combined Wells: Droplets from all selected wells are combined, and clusters are generated on that combined set.
+Positive Control Wells: The software generates thresholds for each channel based on any positive controls currently selected, and applies those thresholds to all currently selected wells.
+Note: If you change the thresholds manually, you can click Reset to return to the automatic thresholds.
+Threshold line Use the Threshold line icons to establish thresholds across a pair of channels, dividing droplets into distinct clusters separated by different colors.
+You can click anywhere in the plot to apply threshold lines to the data.
+To adjust the threshold values, you can ■ Drag the lines horizontally or vertically in the plot area Enter a new threshold value in the boxes at the end of each threshold line ■ Click the up and down arrows to incrementally adjust the numbers SD Threshold line SD QX Manager Software automatically calculates and populates threshold line values with standard deviations (SD).
+Important: SD thresholds are not recommended for RMD, since these clusters are not typically located at right angles to each other.
+Note: The SD thresholds are set at a limit that is less than the mean number of positive targets, and more than the mean number of negative targets.
 Starting from where the user clicks in the plot, SD locates the threshold between the positive and negative clusters such that the classification error is minimized.

-1.1 Show histogram Hides or displays histogram plots for 1D amplitude